 The goldilocks-approved perfect mixture has proved to be elusive for a long time, but one company, Griot’s Garage, thinks that they’ve nailed it.
 Griot’s Garage has become a major player in the car care and detailing industry, but for a long time were noticeably quiet with no snow foam products to offer.
 However, a couple years ago, they finally came out with their first offering – the Griot’s Garage Foaming Surface Wash.

-Designed to be used with a foam cannon pressure washer attachment (they have one of their own, but it can be used with others), they say it produces a dual-layer foam.
+Designed to be used with a foam cannon pressure washer attachment (read your power washer instructions before using), they say it produces a dual-layer foam.
 The primary foam clings to the paint to softens the filth, while the secondary foam runs off the paint, safely carrying dirt away.

 They also released another product called Foaming Poly Wash that’s designed to be applied with the foam cannon immediately after rinsing the Foaming Surface Wash.